 Underestimating the Adversaries.
-Some observers have wondered whether proponents of NCW are making overstated claims, similar to exaggerated expectations that led to the recent dot-com stock run-up and crash.
-They believe that the DOD model for network centric operations may underestimate an enemy's ability to deceive sensors, or block information needed for NCW.
-One of the vulnerabilities cited by observers may be the fact that DOD has openly published plans for using NCW technologies in future warfare.
-Just like the Maginot Line before World War I, an enemy now has time to plan ways to avoid our strengths and attack our weaknesses.32
+Some observers have wondered whether proponents of NCW are making overstated claims that create exaggerated expectations.
+They wonder if the DOD model for network centric operations may underestimate an enemy's ability to deceive high technology sensors, or block the information necessary for NCW to be effective.
+A possible vulnerability cited by observers may be the fact that DOD has openly published plans for using NCW technologies in future warfare, thus giving an enemy time to plan ways to avoid our strengths and attack our weaknesses.32